Cyber Security Measures

-From authentication standards and privacy issues through to key controls such as privileged access and segregation of duties, there are many cybersecurity issues that need to be addressed as part of your compliance framework.
-From reviewing current vulnerabilities and threats through to managing confidential information and assessing risks, cybersecurity is an essential component of business compliance.
+From authentication standards and privacy issues to key controls such as privileged access and segregation of duties, many cybersecurity issues need to be addressed as part of your compliance framework.
+From reviewing current vulnerabilities and threats to managing confidential information and assessing risks, cybersecurity is an essential component of business compliance.

 Train staff to be aware of possible security breaches

 Security breaches can happen in many ways, with an educated and trained workforce needed to recognize and deal with threats as they occur.
 While setting up a robust network and promoting efficient business processes is also important, your staff is an essential piece of the puzzle.
 According to the SolarWinds Federal Cybersecurity Survey Report from 2019, untrained or careless insiders are responsible for 56 percent of all security threats.